bet4a/d3wiki/Transitions.md

 <a name="d3_timer" href="Transitions#d3_timer">#</a> d3.<b>timer</b>(<i>function</i>[, <i>delay</i>[, <i>time</i>]])

 Start a custom animation timer, invoking the specified *function* repeatedly until it returns true.
 There is no way to cancel the timer after it starts, so make sure your timer function returns true when done!
+The *function* is passed the time elapsed in milliseconds since the timer started.

 An optional numeric *delay* in milliseconds may be specified when the given *function* should only be invoked after a delay.
 The delay is relative to the specified *time* in milliseconds since UNIX epoch; if *time* is not specified, it defaults to [Date.now](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/now).